LottieFiles/lottie-docs/docs/aep.md

 ### `tdsb`

-4 bytes specifying flags for a `tdsb`.
+4 bytes specifying flags for a `tdgp`.

 the least significant bit marks if an object is visible.